-AP Interview: IMF chief urges targeted COVID policy in China
+The AP Interview: IMF head urges China to end mass lockdowns

 Georgieva made the comments in a wide-ranging interview Tuesday with The Associated Press in which she also cautioned it is too early for the U.S. Federal Reserve to back off on its interest rate increases and held out hope that an energy crisis driven by Russia’s war in Ukraine will speed the push into renewables in Europe.
 She also called increasing hunger in developing countries “the world’s most significant solvable problem.”

-In China, protests erupted over the weekend in several cities and Hong Kong in the biggest show of public dissent in decades.
+In China, protests erupted over the weekend in several mainland cities and Hong Kong in the biggest show of public dissent in decades.
 Authorities have eased some controls but have showed no sign of backing off their larger strategy that has confined millions of people to their homes for months at a time.

 “We see the importance of moving away from massive lockdowns, being very targeted in restrictions,” Georgieva said Tuesday in Berlin.
 “So that targeting allows to contain the spread of COVID without significant economic costs.”